my-chrome-extensions-inc/my-online-learning-downloader/README.md

 ## 16 Aug 2025

 🐛 A bug was found that prevented ebook, videos and courses from being downloadable.
-A fix has been implemented and is available in version 1.1.39.6
+A fix has been implemented and is available in version 1.1.39.6.
+Donations help ensure that timely fixes are implemented for this extension.
+Please consider making a donation today!

 ## 20 June 2025